-Caption files are generally timed for TV broadcast at 29.97 DF.
-When the media needs to be delivered in 23.98 fps then the caption files will not be in sync with the deliverable unless there is a timecode adjustment to change the frame rate of the caption file to match the 23.98 fps time base.
+For example, caption files are generally timed for TV broadcast at 29.97 DF.
+When the media needs to be delivered in 23.98 fps the caption files will not be in sync with the deliverable, unless there is a timecode adjustment to change the frame rate of the caption file to match the 23.98 fps time base.